Lenders: Their responsibilities to you

 - Transfer to new lender – The lender has 10 working days to tell you if they transfer their rights as lender under the contract to someone else.
 This includes giving you the new lender’s details and telling you how this transfer will affect you.

-Note: Guarantors also have to be given certain information (see “Guarantors” in this chapter).
+Note: Guarantors also have to be given certain information (see “Guarantors”).

 Standard form contracts and costs of borrowing